Last Thursday, I conducted a wedding live from the Royal Albert Hall on ITV’s ‘This Morning’ (squeeee!!)

 One of the biggest surprises was that the wedding would take place at the Royal Albert Hall – the very first wedding that the 150 year old iconic venue has ever held.
 As the venue isn’t licensed for weddings, the producers needed to arrange for a celebrant to take the service (Shane and Sarah did a basic legal wedding the day before).

-As well as being able to conduct weddings in unlicensed venues, celebrants aren’t restricted the legal wording that registrars have to stick to.
+As well as being able to conduct weddings in unlicensed venues, celebrants aren’t restricted to the legal wording that registrars have to stick to.
 That meant I was able to make Shane and Sarah’s wedding much more personal to them, including acknowledging Sarah’s dad, George, references to their baby daughter Evelyn, little details about their relationship and even a nod to the fact that Shane’s ring was quite unique, being made of dinosaur bone and meteorite!
 The couple had written their own vows too, which made things extra special.
 Whilst the wedding ceremonies I normally conduct would last around half an hour, because of the timings for the telly, we were only given 6 minutes for this one!
 But that made it all the more important that every word could be personal to them.

 How come you didn’t tell me when you heard the news?!?!